kristoff-it/vcf-mongo/README.md

 A small collection of scripts that uses MongoDB to store VCF files in collections.

-A single collection can contain multiple VCF file that get soft-merged, meaning that you can conceptually think a collection as a big VCF file, but no information is lost, as some fields are 'multiplexed' (the `ID` field becomes ad `IDs` array field, for example) leaving the choice of how to merge the data (if required) to the querying scripts (either provided or custom built by the user).
+A single collection can contain multiple VCF file that get soft-merged, meaning that you can conceptually think a collection as a big VCF file, but no information is lost, as some fields are 'multiplexed' (the `ID` field becomes an `IDs` array field, for example) leaving the choice of how to merge the data (if required) to the querying scripts (either provided or custom built by the user).

-The soft-merge approach should offer a somewhat natural way of querying the database while still offering good flexibility in terms of fruition of the data.
+The soft-merge approach should offer a somewhat natural way of querying the database while still offering good flexibility in terms of fruition.

 An example script that queries for private variants is also provided.